stadiamaps/stadiamaps-api-kotlin/README.md

 ## Getting started with Gradle

-### Authenticate to GitHub Packages

-You'll need an access token to install from GitHub packages.
-See the [GitHub Packages docs](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#authenticating-to-github-packages) for details.

 ### Add Maven Central to your build script

 Add the following to your build script (`build.gradle.kts` or `build.gradle`):